 There are tons of fun pH science experiments for kids, but one of the most thrilling and satisfying is the cabbage pH indicator science experiment.

-This makes a great elementary age science activity (and up!), but adult supervision and assistance is still required!
+This makes a great middle school and elementary age science activity (and up!), but adult supervision and assistance are still required!

 WATCH THE RED CABBAGE EXPERIMENT VIDEO: